google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Deterministic Signatures    {#deterministic_signatures}

-Logs are required to use deterministic signatures for the following reasons:

-* Using non-deterministic ECDSA with a predictable source of randomness means that each signature can potentially expose the secret material of the signing key.

-* Clients that gossip STHs or report back SCTs can be tracked or traced if a log was to produce multiple STHs or SCTs with the same timestamp and data but different signatures.
+Logs are encouraged to use deterministic signatures to reduce the risk of tracking clients: clients that gossip STHs or report back SCTs can be tracked or traced if a log was to produce multiple STHs or SCTs with the same timestamp and data but different signatures.

+Note that deterministic signatures can be provided without the use of a signature scheme that's designed for deterministic signing: The signature bytes for each SCT or STH could be stored and served when the same certificate is submitted or the same STH requested, rather than re-signing the same data.

 ## Multiple SCTs    {#offering_multiple_scts}